Edit on 22nd July 2021: Autofill is now called Prefill.

 Summing it up

-As Google states Machine Translation does not yet keep up with human translators, however GNMT is an important step in the right direction to enhance Machine Translation’s capabilities.
-Using Machine Translation the right way will accelerate your translation speed, minimize per-word costs and relieve your translators.
-Try it for yourself and start your free LingoHub trial today!
+Machine translation does not yet keep up with human translators.
+However, NMT is an essential step in the right direction to enhance its capabilities.
+Using MT is the right way will accelerate your translation speed, minimize per-word costs and relieve your translators.
+Try it for yourself and start your free Lingohub trial today!